Opty-Fi/team-defi-adapters/cli.md

 Options:
---registry     required <address> the address of registry --token        required <address> the address of underlying token --rpcode       required <number>  the code of Vault's risk profile --insertindb   optional <bool>    allow inserting to database --network      optional <string>  name of the network provider (default: hardhat)
+--registry     required <address> the address of registry --token        required <address> the address of underlying token --riskprofilecode       required <number>  the code of Vault's risk profile --insertindb   optional <bool>    allow inserting to database --network      optional <string>  name of the network provider (default: hardhat)
 ```